 From the intersection of US 82 and AL 14, travel east approximately 21.5 miles to sign for Jones Bluff Park (RE Bob Woodruff Park).
 Turn left onto CR 15.
 Drive 4.7 miles to the red/orange gate on left.
 Walk-in only.

 Jones Bluff Powerhouse / Robert F. Henry Dam has surprisingly good birding owing in no small part to the variety of habitats.
-This is one of the best places in the region to see wading birds, shorebirds, gulls and terns in the wetland areas, with ex …
+This is one of the better places in the region to see wading birds, primarily Great Blue Herons and Great Egrets, along wit …